Here are the questions we most frequently get about HVAC-related issues from our customers. Have a question we haven’t covered here? Contact us.

 Is there a charge for diagnosing my system?

 There is a diagnostic rate of $150.00 for the first hour.
 This covers the transportation fee to get to your home and take a look at your system.
 Typically, within this hour, the technician will be able to explain to you what is malfunctioning and often times even be able to fix it within that same hour.
-Anything over 1 hour will be billed at our normal rate of $105.00/hour plus parts.
+Anything over 1 hour will be billed using our flat rate pricing.

 Do Jay Moody HVAC systems qualify for Mass Save incentives?

 Jay Moody HVAC is an authorized Mass Save contractor and can install systems that qualify for Mass Save incentives!